 TfNSW have consulted Council on the artwork themes, to ensure they are inspiring and relevant to Neutral Bay.

 The artworks depict the history of local identities including Margaret Tucker, Dame Mary Gilmore and Walter Vernon.

 TfNSW public art strategy (826KB)

 On 7 July 2017 Council wrote to TfNSW with objections to the implementation of Package C1 and the Arboriculture Impact Assessment Report.

 Council letter to Transport NSW July 2017 (877KB)

 And from the Council Meeting of 24 July 2017

-1. THAT Council urgently write to the Premier and our local member requesting that they immediately stop the destruction and pruning of our local trees on Military Road and in St Leonards Park.
+On 9 October 2017 Council resolved to urgently write to the Premier and State Member for North Shore (192KB) requesting that they immediately stop the destruction and pruning of trees on Military Road and in St Leonards Park.

-2. THAT Council urgently request the full Statement of Effects for the B-Line including negotiated changes that have been made and promised to various community groups by the B-Line representatives of RMS.
+Council also urgently requested the full Statement of Effects for the B-line including negotiated changes that have been made and promised to various community groups by the B-line representatives.